NikitaKhomenko/SUDOKU/README.md

 ### used_multi_threads

-Uses 3 threads.
-Each one is responsible for a different part.
+Uses 27 threads.
+Each one is responsible for a different row/col/mat.

 ### used_threads_with_mutex